Phala-Network/phat-offchain-rollup/README.md

 - `rpc`: The JSON-RPC endpoint of the target EVM compatible chain.
 It must be HTTPS or HTTP (for testing only).
 - `anchor_addr`: The deployed anchor contract address.
-- `queue_prefix`: The queue prefix.
-This must match the queue prefix specified when deploying the anchor contract.

 #### 2. Access the core functionalities: